widdowquinn/2018-09-05-dundee/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  <strong>Requirements:</strong> The venue is a computer suite with computers available for each attendee.
+If preferred, participants may bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's